 Alex says that God gives him prophetic visions and allows him to see the future.

-So I guess you just kind of got to take people at their word when they say God told them to do something really horrible.
+So I guess he just kind of got to take people at their word when they say God told them to do something really horrible.

-Alex believes the people on the left are literally, knowingly, or unknowingly working for the literal devil.
+Alex believes that people on the left are literally knowingly or unknowingly working for the literal devil.

 Alex believes that things like gender norms and heterosexuality are things that are mandated by God and that to not conform to his beliefs on the subject is a sin.